Identifying geometric third-order nonlinear transport in disordered materials: Experimental applications

-Moreover, some experiments are dominated by disorder scattering, such as Fe$_5$GeTe$_2$ in Fig.~\ref{Fig:scalingWeight} (d1)-(d2).
-For T$>$100 K, the signal is jointly dominated by the second-order side-jump (2SJ, \iconTwoSJ) mechanism and the mixed Berry-curvature–plus–skew-scattering (BSK, \iconBSK) mechanism.
+Moreover, some experiments are dominated by disorder scattering, such as Fe$_5$GeTe$_2$ in Figs.~\ref{Fig:scalingWeight}(d1) and~\ref{Fig:scalingWeight}(d2).
+For $T > 100~\mathrm{K}$, the signal is jointly dominated by the second-order side-jump (2SJ, \iconTwoSJ) mechanism and the mixed Berry-curvature-plus-skew-scattering (BSK, \iconBSK) mechanism.
 The confidence analysis indicates that $\chi_{y;xxx}=\mathcal{C}_3\sigma^{3}_{xx}+\mathcal{C}_2\sigma^{2}_{xx}+\mathcal{C}_1\sigma_{xx}$ is the optimal fit.
-We further find that the three terms in the inset of Fig.~\ref{Fig:scalingWeight} (d2) have the ratios $\mathcal{C}_3 \sigma_{xx}^3:\mathcal{C}_2 \sigma_{xx}^2:\mathcal{C}_1 \sigma_{xx} = 1.00:-2.11:1.08$, roughly consistent with the scaling-law weight ratios ($1:-2:1$) for the 2SJ and BSK mechanisms (row 13 of Tab.~\ref{Tab:Weights}), where the different signs and weights are the result of expanding $(\sigma^{-1}_{xx}-\sigma^{-1}_{xx0})^2$ in the derivation of the scaling law.
-Remarkably, upon cooling below 100 K, the nonlinear conductivity flattens and becomes almost independent of $\sigma_{xx}$, in sharp contrast to its behavior above 100 K. This indicates that within the 40-100 K range, the nonlinear Hall response is dominated by the third-order intrinsic (TOI,\iconTOI) mechanism.
+We further find that the three terms in the inset in Fig.~\ref{Fig:scalingWeight} (d2) have the ratios $\mathcal{C}_3 \sigma_{xx}^3:\mathcal{C}_2 \sigma_{xx}^2:\mathcal{C}_1 \sigma_{xx} = 1.00:-2.11:1.08$, roughly consistent with the scaling-law weight ratios ($1:-2:1$) for the 2SJ and BSK mechanisms (row 13 in Table~\ref{Tab:Weights}), where the different signs and weights are the result of expanding $(\sigma^{-1}_{xx}-\sigma^{-1}_{xx0})^2$ in the derivation of the scaling law.
+Remarkably, upon cooling below 100 K, the nonlinear conductivity flattens and becomes almost independent of $\sigma_{xx}$, in sharp contrast to its behavior above 100 K. This indicates that, within the 40--100 K range, the nonlinear Hall response is dominated by the third-order intrinsic (TOI, \iconTOI) mechanism.
 Because the TOI mechanism requires broken time-reversal symmetry, the nonlinear Hall conductivity is consistent with the emergence of ferromagnetic order around 100 K in Fe$_5$GeTe$_2$~\cite{Yu25ncomms}.
-TOI arises from a geometric coupling between the Berry curvature and the quantum metric \cite{Fang24prl} and is therefore an intrinsic, scattering-independent contribution from the quantum geometry of the Bloch bands.
+TOI arises from a geometric coupling between the Berry curvature and the quantum metric \cite{Fang24prl} and is, therefore, an intrinsic, scattering-independent contribution from the quantum geometry of the Bloch bands.
 More importantly, the case of Fe$_5$GeTe$_2$ further shows that the nonlinear Hall effect is a powerful spectroscopic tool to study condensed matter phase transitions.